Credit: original silk painting by Jenwah Panther

 Zoom Information: Once you have registered for this program, please ensure you are signed in to your account and return to this page to access the “Get Your Zoom Link” lesson.
 You must register separately on Zoom to get your participation codes and reminder emails.

-Faculty: Anne Baring, Ruth Cunningham, Jim Garrison, Andrew Harvey, Calen Rayne, Peggy Rubin, Banafsheh Sayyad and other faculty members
+Faculty: Anne Baring, Ruth Cunningham, Jim Garrison, Andrew Harvey, Calen Rayne, Peggy Rubin, Banafsheh Sayyad, and Gyorgyi Szabo

 Academic Credit: Bachelors, Masters and Doctoral – 4 credits.
 Can also be audited for no credit.